haugene/docker-transmission-openvpn/docs/run-container.md

 #### 1. The container assumes that you mount a folder to /data

-Technically you don't have to do this, but it is by far the most manageable way of getting the downloaded files onto your host system **and** Transmission will store it's state there.
+Technically you don't have to do this, but it is by far the most manageable way of getting the downloaded files onto your host system **and** Transmission will store its state there.
-So if you don't mount this directory then you will loose all your torrents on image updates.
+So if you don't mount this directory then you will lose all your torrents on image updates.

 #### 2. It is not mandatory, but setting OPENVPN_CONFIG is good